Vermont-Complex-Systems/work-with-us-canvas/README.md

 ### 1. Create Your Repository

 Click the **"Use this template"** button at the top of this repository to create your own copy.
+If you want to stay updated with the repo, you'll need to fork it.

 ### 2. Clone and Install